-It is the ammonia smell that drives us crazy.
+It is the ammonia smell from cat urine that drives us crazy.

 Some people also like to add a drop of a perfumed fragrance.
-This is not for me as it just adds to the smell, but it may work perfectly for you-maybe a pine type of scent would be okay.
+This is not for me as it just adds to the smell, but it may work perfectly for you – maybe a pine scent or something similar would work okay.

-Let the mixture sit for a few minutes on the affected area before blotting with a clean cloth or paper towel.
+Let the vinegar solution sit for a few minutes on the affected cat urine area before blotting with a clean cloth or paper towel.

-You may need to repeat this process several times to completely remove the odor.
+You may need to repeat this process with the vinegar solution several times to completely remove the cat urine odor.